Will Homeowner’s Insurance Cover Stolen Cash?

 Stashing money at home is a strategy some Americans use, especially if they’re leery of financial institutions or want easy access to fast cash.
-But if the cash ends up stolen or is destroyed in a fire, tornado or another disaster, then there’s not much hope of recovering the full amount from your home insurance company.
+But if the cash ends up stolen or is destroyed in a fire, tornado or another disaster, then there’s not much hope of recovering the full amount from your home insurance policy.

 If you have a large amount of cash kept in your home and it is stolen, most home insurance providers will only cover up to $200 unless you have additional home insurance options written into your policy which may cover up to $2,000.
 However, cash is best kept in the bank in order to avoid major financial losses from theft.

 Should I Get Additional Home Insurance for Cash Kept at Home?

 You can buy higher coverage amounts for cash, coin collections and other valuable items through add-ons to your home insurance policy, often through something known as an endorsement.

 The $200 limit for cash is part of the standard comprehensive homeowner’s policy – the ISO HO-3 for $2000, which is used by the majority of insurers.
 A homeowner’s policy written on an American Association of Insurance Services form will provide slightly broader coverage, with a limit of $250 for cash, says Donna Popow, senior director of knowledge resources and ethics counsel for The Institutes, a nonprofit group for chartered property and casualty insurance underwriters.